How can we help students understand better and remember more from a lesson? Can something that is effective be fun and creative at the same time?

 Brain-Based Learning refers to techniques that take into account evidence-based information about how our brains work.
-This course questions and challenges conventional teaching methods which were previously believed to be unquestionable.
+This course questions and challenges conventional teaching methods that were previously believed to be unquestionable.

 The goal of the course is to help educators improve and accelerate the learning process by designing their teaching activities according to what the human brain needs to perform well.

-Participants will return home filled with new ideas, new approaches, tips and tricks, and a fresh outlook on their teaching process.
+Participants will return home filled with new ideas, new approaches, tips, and tricks, as well as a fresh outlook on their teaching process.
 They will also be able to give students informed advice on how to become better learners by studying smarter, not harder.

 The course will help the participants to:

 - Recognize the practical implications of the latest research in how the brain learns;